sparrow-code/OpenVpn-Server/README.md

 The script will:

-1. List all available client certificates
+1. List all available client certificates.
-2. Let you select which client to create a configuration for
+2. Let you select which client to create a configuration for.
-3. Generate a complete .ovpn file with embedded certificates
+3. Generate a complete .ovpn file with embedded certificates.
-4. Save the file to `/home/itguy/vpn/ovpn_configs/` directory
+4. Save the file to `/home/itguy/vpn/ovpn_configs/` directory.

 ## File Structure